 Inspire is a small device that can be easily and safely applied in a short, outpatient procedure.
 In most cases, patients can go back home the same day – you should be able to resume a non-strenuous routine within a few days of getting the Inspire implant.

 At bedtime, all you need to do is use your remote to turn on Inspire and go to sleep.
 Inspire will work quietly to ensure your airway stays open so you can breathe freely and normally while you sleep soundly.

-OSA is caused when the soft tissues and muscles (soft palate, the uvula, tonsils, and the tongue) in the back of your throat relax too much – this can cause the airways to constrict or even get blocked impacting normal breathing.
+Obstructive Sleep Apnea is caused when the soft tissues and muscles (soft palate, the uvula, tonsils, and the tongue) in the back of your throat relax too much – this can cause the airways to constrict or even get blocked, impacting normal breathing.
 When your breathing is paused, the oxygen levels in your blood drop while leading to a buildup of carbon dioxide.

 When this happens, your brain immediately acts by rousing you very briefly from sleep.
 When roused from a deep sleep in such a manner, you can experience a shortness of breath.

 However, to someone sleeping alongside you, it can sound like you are snorting, gasping, or choking for breath.
 Constant disruptions such as these can occur anywhere between 5 to 30 times and even more each hour, all through the night in fact, which can severely impact your ability to reach a state of deep restful sleep.

 Inspire Sleep Apnea Treatment is designed to ensure your airways remain open during sleep thereby allowing you to sleep restfully the whole night through.
 A small hand-held sleep remote allows you to control the device – you can turn it on before going to bed and turn it off when you wake up.